IntersectMBO/lsm-tree/doc/final-report/final-report.md

 These constraints leave room for concurrent and parallel execution, because they allow overlapped execution of multiple batches in a pipelined way.
 The reason why such an execution is possible is somewhat subtle though.
-The updates have to be serialised, but the lookups can be executed out of order, provided the results we ultimately report for the lookups are correct.
+The updates have to be executed serially, but the lookups can be executed out of order, provided the results we ultimately report for the lookups are correct.
 The trick is to perform the lookups using an older value of the database and then adjust their results using the updates from the later batches.
 This allows starting the